Sheep 101 logo

 Anthelmintics

-It is recommended that sheep and lambs always be treated with oral products: drenches and boluses.
-These formulations are more effective and less likely to promote drug resistance.
+While different formulations are available OTC, it is recommended that sheep and lambs always be treated with oral products: drenches (and boluses).
+These formulations are usually more effective and less likely to promote drug resistance.
 In the U.S., they are the only products FDA-approved for use in sheep and lambs.
-When treating sheep for parasites, make sure you give them the proper dose.
-Underdosing promotes the development of drug-resistant worms.
-Anthelmintics should be delivered over the sheep's tongue using a syringe with a long metal nozzle.
+Several new anthelmintics including Zolvix® (monepantel) and Startect® (derquantel + abamectin) are available for use in other countries.

-Anthelmintics FDA-approved for sheep and lambs (source: Animal Drugs @ FDA)
+Anthelmintics FDA-approved for sheep

 Trade name